Dhanush-git/Gogoanime-API/README.md

 ```
 npm app.js
 ```
-Now you might get a output similar to this
+Now you should get a output similar to this

 ```
 Listening to port 3000